onShowcase/EducationPolicies/socialmediapolicy.md

 *	Passwords must not be shared between employees.

 ##### Should (recommended)
 *	Social Networks should be managed either through a single person or via a social media management solution in which all users will have their own log in and password.
+(For example: Tweetdeck for Twitter)
 * Employees should ensure that content is checked by another member of the team before posting to ensure the content abides by the rules contained within this policy.

 #### May (optional)